Dec 20, 2020

 What Should I Do?

-Now you may ask what you want to do right now.
-Do the highest thing you can do to meaningfully contribute to society/ the market.
+You may ask what you want to do right now.
+Do the highest thing you can do to meaningfully contribute to society/the market.
 This meaningful contribution is called occupation.
 If you want more clarity, conduct a thought experiment.
 Imagine you and your friends went to an island to set up a civilization.
 Everyone picks up a productive task that they are interested in doing.
 What you pick is your job.
 Money and modern corporate work culture have made things complicated.
 Don't be misled by society.

 Of all possible things you want to do, pick the one of the highest virtue, something of potentially the most value to society.
 Do it until you change your mind.
 Don't sit waiting for a revelation.